vuejs/governance/Vue-2.0-Beta---Starter-Resources.md

 vue init browserify-simple-2.0 my-project
 ```

-Keep in mind that those are a work in progress, but they help you to get started quickly.
+Keep in mind that those are works in progress, but they should help you to get started quickly.
 Our goal is to have the bigger templates ready for 2.0 when the official release arrives.

 If you want to upgrade the big templates for Vue 2.0 yourself, there's good news: it's not a big deal at all!
 We will add a small guide right here soon, so check back regularly.